 2. Tap Wi-Fi and make sure you’re connected to the Wi-Fi network whose password you want to see.

 4. This will take you to the screen with your Wi-Fi information details.
 Under the “IPV4 Address” section find your rooter’s IP address.
-Copy it to clipboard or write it down somewhere, you’ll need it.
+Copy it to the clipboard or write it down somewhere, you’ll need it later.
 In my case, it’s (http://10.0.0.1), but it could be something else for you.

 1.2.
 Login to your Wi-Fi admin tool